 Trace ID has experience in all three sectors, and it is especially in RFID for jewelry in which we have more extensively been worked.

 Health industry: hospitals

-The health system needs applications and tools to make possible the management, safety and monitoring of assets and people in hospitals and between all the centers that integrate this system globally, from primary care centers to large state hospitals.
+The health system needs applications and tools to make possible the management, safety and monitoring of assets and people in hospitals and between all the centres that integrate this system globally, from primary care centres to large state hospitals.
 It is for all these reasons, that RFID technology for the healthcare industry is an indispensable tool nowadays and that it will continue to grow and be implanted in depth.

 The RFID for hospitals is useful, basically, to mark surgical and disposable tools for surgical use, which must be under a very precise control to avoid accidents or losses.
-Also for the control of the patient and staff access to the different areas of the hospital, as well as for linking each patient with their history through the information stored in their RFID tag.
+Also for the control of patient and staff access to the different areas of the hospital, as well as for linking each patient with their history through the information stored in their RFID tag.